 Hop on the third oldest underground subway system in the world, a UNESCO World Heritage Site, which runs underneath Andrássy út from the city center to City Park.
 You’ll be charmed by the small yellow trains and the decorative stations, but beware of the doors.
 They slam shut with such velocity you don’t want to get your fingers caught.

 The Hungarian Parliament Building is the third largest parliament building in the world.
 The inside is just as grand as the outside with wall to wall lush carpet, gold decorations and beautiful stained glass.
 You can access the inside only via guided tour – be sure to bring your passport!
-You get to see the parliamentary chambers and the jewels, including the Holy Crown of Hungary.
+You can book a guided tour here.
+On that tour you get to see the parliamentary chambers and the jewels, including the Holy Crown of Hungary.

 After the fall of communism, Budapest removed the vast majority of its communist-related statues.
 Today, over 40 of them are on display at Memento Park, just outside of the city.
 Here, you can see statues of Lenin, Marx, Engels and Hungarian communist leaders.
 A wander through the park will give you a look into an important part of Hungarian history.